cwentz12/Breast-Cancer-Machine-Learning-Model/README.md

 * Out of 114 images in the testing dataset, the model only had 6 incorrect diagnosis predictions.

-* The model identified the the top 4 most predictive features as:
+The model identified the the top 4 most predictive features as:
-     1) the mean of the 3 largest concave points in images
+1) The mean of the 3 largest concave points in images
-     2) the mean of the 3 largest nuclei areas in images
+2) The mean of the 3 largest nuclei areas in images
-     3) the standard deviation in gray-scale values of the nuclei
+3) The standard deviation in gray-scale values of the nuclei
-     4) the standard error of nuclei areas in images
+4) The standard error of nuclei areas in images

 ## Recommendations